 Point of Purchase (POP) displays are valuable marketing strategies for both manufacturers and retailers.
 They attract people who are already making purchases.
 They also have a significant impact on what the consumer buys.

-In fact, research shows us that POPs are actually more effective influencers than price promotions.
+shows us that POPs are actually more effective influencers than price promotions.
 According to a study published by OgilvyAction, 29% of 6,000 people surveyed reported buying from categories they hadn’t planned to when entering the store.
 Of these people:

 - 24% were influenced by displays